UAB Blazers football: Garrick McGee era (2012–2013)

-On December 4, 2011, UAB officials announced they had hired Garrick McGee to serve as the fourth head coach in the history of the program.
-McGee was the only African American to ever be football head coach at UAB.
-The Blazers posted a 3–9 record in McGee's first season as head coach and a 2–10 record in his second.
+UAB hired Arkansas offensive coordinator Garrick McGee as its fourth head coach December 2011.
+The Blazers went 3–9 in 2012 and 2-10 in 2013 under McGee, continuing the program's struggles in Conference USA.
+He resigned after two seasons in January 2014 to become offensive coordinator at Louisville under Bobby Petrino.

-On January 9, 2014, it was announced that McGee would resign as UAB head coach to join Bobby Petrino as offensive coordinator at Louisville.
+Bill Clark era (2014–2022)

-Bill Clark era (2014–2021)
+In January 2014, UAB hired former Jacksonville State head coach Bill Clark to lead a program that had gone 5-19 over the previous two seasons.
+Clark’s impact was immediate, with the Blazers posting a 6-6 record in his first season and becoming bowl eligible for the first time since 2004.

-In January 2014, former Jacksonville State head coach Bill Clark was hired to serve as the next head coach at UAB.
-In his first season as head coach of the Blazers, the team composed a 6–6 record, its best since 2004.
+Program shutdown and reinstatement

-On November 30, 2014, a day after the Blazers had become bowl eligible for the first time since 2004, Sports Illustrated reported that UAB was planning to fire athletic director Brian Mackin and end the football program.
-On December 2, UAB president Ray Watts officially announced that, after commissioning an in-depth inspection of UAB's athletic budget and revenue and how the elimination of football from the athletic program would affect those, UAB had decided to close down the football program, along with the rifle and bowling programs, in order to save money.
-The decision was met with great outrage and criticism of Watts as well as the University of Alabama Board of Trustees.
-According to Watts, projected costs of a credible football program would cost the school $49 million over the next five years, over the $20 million a year already spent on the program, and that after five years this cost would likely continue to rise.
-An independent task force was formed to evaluate this decision and the findings of the report on which the decision was based.
+The day after clinching bowl eligibility, Sports Illustrated reported that UAB was planning to fire athletic director Brian Mackin and end the football program.
+On December 2, UAB president Ray Watts officially announced the closure of the football, rifle, and bowling programs, citing projected costs of $49 million over five years to remain competitive, over the $20 million a year already spent on the program, and that after five years this cost would likely continue to rise.
+The decision was met with great outrage and criticism of Watts, as well as the University of Alabama Board of Trustees.
+The backlash was from students, faculty, Birmingham civic leaders, and the broader college football community.
+The UAB Faculty Senate passed a vote of no confidence in Watts, and an independent task force was formed to evaluate the findings of the report on which the decision was based.

-On June 1, 2015, Watts announced that due to the public opinion and the fundraising of more than $27 million towards the program, the UAB Blazers football program would be reinstated to begin play as early as the 2016 season.
-On July 21, UAB stated their intention to resume football in time for the 2017 season, while the bowling and rifle programs would be immediately reinstated.
+Clark remained with the university throughout the shutdown, continuing to recruit despite having no active program.
+Community fundraising efforts raised more than $27 million and on June 1, 2015, Watts announced that due to the unprecedented public support the program would be reinstated to begin play as early as the 2016 season.
 Athletic Director Mark Ingram indicated that 2017 was a more reasonable timeline to field a football team, due to the number of players who transferred away from the program following the termination and the NCAA's recruiting rules.
-On June 4, Conference USA announced it would not take any action against UAB now that it has reinstated football, and the school would, in effect, remain in the conference.
-On July 21, the NCAA cleared UAB to resume playing football in 2017, and to continue competing in FBS.
-On January 16, 2016, the UAB football team announced its slate of non-conference opponents for when it returned to play in the 2017 season.
+The NCAA cleared UAB to resume competition in 2017 and retain its FBS status, and Conference USA confirmed UAB would remain a member.On January 16, 2016, the UAB football team announced its slate of non-conference opponents for when it returned to play in the 2017 season.